mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 There is a table for mode configuration:
 - *ModeConfiguration* - Contains mode-specific settings, such as speed and other parameters.

-Finally, there is an *ErrorResponse* table that is used to return error messages when a request fails.
-- *ErrorResponse* - Contains an error message if a request fails.

 ### Request & Response Packets
 - *RequestPacket* is the outermost table/wrapper for requests sent to the Bus Pirate.
 - *ResponsePacket* is the outermost table/wrapper for responses sent by the Bus Pirate